Panama: Independence to 1968

-In the 80 years following independence from Spain, Panama was a subdivision of Gran Colombia, after voluntarily joining the country at the end of 1821.
+In the 80 years following its independence from Spain, Panama was a subdivision of Gran Colombia, after voluntarily joining the country at the end of 1821.
 It then became part of the Republic of New Granada in 1831 and was divided into several provinces.
 In 1855, the autonomous State of Panama was created within the Republic out of the New Granada provinces of Panama, Azuero, Chiriquí, and Veraguas.
 It continued as a state in the Granadine Confederation (1858–1863) and United States of Colombia (1863–1886).
 The 1886 constitution of the modern Republic of Colombia created a new Panama Department.

 The people of the isthmus made over 80 attempts to secede from Colombia.
 They came close to success in 1831, then again during the Thousand Days' War of 1899–1902, understood among Indigenous Panamanians as a struggle for land rights under the leadership of Victoriano Lorenzo.

 The US intent to influence the area, especially the Panama Canal's construction and control, led to the secession of Panama from Colombia in 1903 and its political independence.
 When the Senate of Colombia rejected the Hay–Herrán Treaty on January 22, 1903, the United States decided to support and encourage the Panamanian secessionist movement.

 In November 1903, Panama, tacitly supported by the United States, proclaimed its independence and concluded the Hay–Bunau-Varilla Treaty with the United States without the presence of a single Panamanian.
 Philippe Bunau-Varilla, a French engineer and lobbyist represented Panama even though Panama's president and a delegation had arrived in New York to negotiate the treaty.
 Bunau-Varilla was a shareholder in a French company (the Compagnie Nouvelle du Canal de Panama), which had acquired the rights of the original French company which had gone bankrupt in 1889.
 The treaty was quickly drafted and signed the night before the Panamanian delegation arrived in Washington.
 The treaty granted rights to the United States "as if it were sovereign" in a zone roughly 10 mi wide and 50 mi long.
 In that zone, the US would build a canal, then administer, fortify, and defend it "in perpetuity".